51 women sue USOC for failing to stop Nassar abuse

 The lawsuit, filed Tuesday in federal court in Denver, details abuse dating to the late 1990s.
 One of the victims was 8 years old.

 Most contend that because they were young and sexually inexperienced, they were not aware they were being abused at the time.
-They became aware when other victims began telling their stories at Nassar’s 2018 sentencing hearing for child pornography and sex abuse.
+Some became aware when other victims began telling their stories at Nassar’s 2018 sentencing hearing for child pornography and sex abuse.
+Others acted after the release of a report in December that detailed the USOC’s slow response to sex-abuse cases.

-The lawsuit cites a report that detailed the USOC’s slow response to sex-abuse cases.
-It alleges the USOC violated Title IX and the constitution by not acting promptly.
+The lawsuit alleges the USOC violated Title IX and the constitution by not acting promptly and more forcefully.

 Most Read Nation & World Stories